 Judicial Reform: Support programs and legislation to foster judicial excellence, including, but not limited to, consolidating districts and court functions.

-Brian Landry serves as Director of the Governmental Reform Council.
-In this capacity his responsibilities include all Governmental Reform issues that impact Louisiana's business community.
+Brian Davis serves as Director of the Governmental Reform Council.
+In this capacity, his responsibilities include all governmental reform issues that impact Louisiana’s business community.

 Chair, Governmental Reform Council